-This issue of the Information Booklet includes: National Accounting and Auditing Standard ROS 31, Training program for acquiring professional and specialized professional qualifications in accounting and auditing, with detailed elaboration of the content of each exam, the Rulebook on taking professional examinations for acquiring accountancy qualifications, the Rulebook on continuing education and training of professional accountants, and the excerpt from the Statute of the Association of Accountants and Auditors of Serbia, which defines the goals and the manner of achieving these goals, and regulates the rights and obligations of professional accountants - members.
+This issue of the Information Booklet includes: National Accounting and Auditing Standard ROS 31, Training program for acquiring professional and specialized professional qualifications in accounting and auditing, with detailed elaboration of the content of each exam, the Rulebook on taking professional examinations for acquiring accountancy qualifications, as well as specialized licenses, the Rulebook on Continuing Professional Education, and the excerpt from the Statute of the Association of Accountants and Auditors of Serbia.

-This Information booklet is aimed at the interested candidates who want to acquire a professional qualification, to participate in their further development and the development of global accounting profession, in accordance with the International Standards of Education IES 1-8 and ROS 31.
+This Information booklet is aimed at the interested candidates who want to acquire the appropriate professional qualification, to participate in their further development and the development of global accounting profession, in accordance with ROS 31 and the International Standards of Education IES 1-8.
 By acquiring the professional qualification and obtaining professional documents of the Association, in accordance with this national accounting standard ROS 31 you become a professional accountant, a registered member of the Association and the International Federation of Accountants (IFAC).